Umaru Musa Yar'Adua: Governor of Katsina

-Yar’Adua's tenure as state governor focused on socioeconomic development, particularly in the education and health sectors.
+Yar'Adua's tenure as state governor focused on socioeconomic development, particularly in the education and health sectors.
 His administration was described as financially prudent, reportedly clearing the huge state debt he had inherited and accumulating a $50 million surplus in the treasury.
 He was also known for his transparency, publicly declaring his assets soon after taking office, becoming the first Nigerian governor to do so.
 He was re-elected in 2003.

 Adoption of shari'a law

 Under Yar'Adua, Katsina joined 12 other states in Northern Nigeria in adopting sharia law in August 2000.
-This decision came after significant public pressure from Muslim groups in the state, with Yar'Adua being accused of impending its implementation.
+This decision came after significant public pressure from Muslim groups in the state, with Yar'Adua being accused of impeding its implementation.
 Katsina's government under Yar'Adua took some steps to accommodate the non-Muslim population.
 Christian students were to be admitted to the Katsina State Islamic University, and the government sponsored Christian pilgrims to Jerusalem, as it did Muslim pilgrims to Mecca.
 The state's Ministry of Religious Affairs assisted the Muslim-Christian Dialog organised by an NGO, the Muslim-Christian Forum.
 The first workshop in Katsina to encourage dialogue between Muslims and Christians was held on 19 and 20 February 2003.
 These efforts were commended by the Christian Association of Nigeria in Katsina.

 Katsina had one of the highest numbers of reported sharia trials among the 12 sharia states during Yar'Adua's administration.
 Two cases in particular attracted international attention.
 The first was the case of Sani Yakubu Rodi, who was sentenced to death for homicide in November 2001.
 Rodi was convicted of stabbing to death the wife of the Katsina State Director of Security and their two children during a robbery.
 The court initially ruled that Rodi should be executed by stabbing with the same knife used in his crime but this was later changed to death by hanging.
 According to some reports, this was done to avert riots.
 He was hanged on 3 January 2002 after Governor Yar'Adua confirmed the verdict.
 It was the only publicly acknowledged execution in Nigeria since the transition to civilian rule in 1999.

 The second internationally known case was that of Amina Lawal, who was sentenced to death by stoning for zinā (unlawful sexual act) in March 2002.
 The man who she said was responsible for her pregnancy was acquitted after swearing his innocence before the court, while Lawal, who had given birth nine days earlier, was held on the basis of her confession.
 Following significant international attention, Lawal was acquitted on 2 September 2003.
 The Katsina Sharia Court of Appeal quashed her death sentence, accepting her withdrawal of the confession citing that "it was clear that she was misled into confessing her guilt."